krisek/audioloader/README.md

 If you run the application with standalone uWSGI, you just need to visit http://localhost:5000 after starting it.

 ## Navigation bar
 The first icon on the left side opens the directory view.
 The second opens the dash (which is the default view).
+The third one opens the radio stations view.
 In the middle you see the title of the currently playing song and the various media controls (if there's anything playing).
 On the left side you see a search bar: it needs minimum four characters to start searching.

 ### Settings
 The gear button opens the settings dialog.